 The main focus of my research is on perception and navigation for mobile robots.
 This page is short, but hopefully you find all you need in the links provided.

-This is a list of the main projects I'm currently working on.
+This is a list of the main projects I'm currently working on (to be updated soon).

 We are the project coordinator for Flourish.
 The goal of the Flourish project is to bridge the gap between the current and desired capabilities of agricultural robots by developing an adaptable robotic solution for precision farming.
 By combining the aerial survey capabilities of a small autonomous multi-copter Unmanned Aerial Vehicle (UAV) with a multi-purpose agricultural Unmanned Ground Vehicle (UGV), the system will be able to survey a field from the air, perform targeted intervention on the ground, and provide detailed information for decision support, all with minimal user intervention.
 The system can be adapted to a wide range of farm management activities and different crops by choosing different sensors, status indicators and ground treatment packages.
 The gathered information can be used alongside existing precision agriculture machinery, for example, by providing position maps for fertiliser application.